 Reduced stamina and lack of mobility are the general issues aging homeowners face.
 To remedy this, growing plants in containers or raised beds can help reduce the amount of stooping and squatting.
 Design the beds so that they have enough room for one to sit and weed.
 Vertical gardening with trellises or arbors is another way to make plants more accessible.

-Failor has been gardening for half a century and now grows broccoli, sugar snap peas and other vegetables in raised beds.
-He also grows roses, but opts for the less fussy cultivars.
+Failor has been gardening for half a century and now grows broccoli, sugar snap peas, and other vegetables in raised beds.
+He also grows roses but opts for the less fussy cultivars.

 Placing stools and other resting places under shady trees throughout the yard can provide places for the elderly to gain respite while still enjoying the outdoors.
-Low-maintenance plants that can tolerant a number of conditions can help older clients by reducing the amount of care they have to provide.
+Low-maintenance plants that can tolerate a number of conditions can help older clients by reducing the amount of care they have to provide.

-Paths should be at least four feet wide, smooth and have good traction for wheelchairs or those using a walker or a cane.
+Paths should be at least four feet wide, smooth, and have good traction for wheelchairs or those using a walker or a cane.
 It is a good idea for steep slopes to be terraced and steps should be changed to a gently sloped path or have handrails installed.

-Placing perennials in larger groups can ensure that there is less room for weeds, while planting invasives should be avoided as these can quickly spread and get out of hand for someone who is trying to reduce their maintenance.
+Placing perennials in larger groups can ensure that there is less room for weeds while planting invasives should be avoided as these can quickly spread and get out of hand for someone who is trying to reduce their maintenance.

 If your client wants to grow plants on their own, starting from seeds is the cheapest and least physically demanding option for them.
-Scaling back what all is in the garden is also a good rule of thumb.
+Scaling back what is in the garden is also a good rule of thumb.
 Talk with your client about what they really enjoy and what chores they dread.